subuser-security/subuser/docs/developers/common-tasks.rst

 Prepairing a release
 --------------------
-1. Run all test suits including the xpra-bridge test suit.
+1. Run the pre-release checklist by running the pre-release script.
-2. Bump ``VERSION`` file.
+2. Bump the ``VERSION`` file.
 3. Tag release::

     $ git tag -s major.minor.reallyminor